-9) Final Field Experience Review and Decision
+11. Final Field Experience Review and Decision

-The faculty advisor and reader will review the final field experience written report and make a decision as to whether it is complete.
+The faculty advisor and reader will review the final field experience written report and decide as to whether it is complete.
 Once complete, students must electronically submit the final written report along with the Final Field Experience Report Approval Form to the MPH program manager (mph@byu.edu).

-10) Student Receives Grade
+12. Student Receives Grade

 Students receive a Pass/Fail grade upon completion of the report.
 A passing score is B quality (83%) work or better on the assignments and field work performance.
 The faculty advisor and reader determine whether the student's work merits a passing grade.
 To pass, all criteria for each assignment, must be met and the student must accumulate at least 83 points between the proposal, progress reports, and final report.
 (Proposal-30 points, Field Experience Progress Reports-10 points, Final Field Experience Report-60 points).
 Additionally, the faculty advisor and reader review the feedback about the student's performance in the field from the organization offering the field work experience to ensure that the student completed their field work as agreed upon in their proposal.
-(See Appendix 5 for Fieldwork Grading Rubric).